Recidvst/eslint-plugin-import-order-aesthetic/README.md

 ## Roadmap

+- Debug potential issue with auto-fixing require statements when using the VSCode ESLint extension - imports work fine.
 - Add support for mixed import & require statements
 - Potentially refactor the validation logic to be more efficient